-- 1 Extract the WorkflowService-conf/config.xml file from the User Application WAR file's IDMfw.jar file. - 2 Change the WorkflowService/SOAP-End-Points-Accessible-By-ProvisioningAdminOnly property from:

-3 Import the changes back into the WAR file.
+- 1 Open the ism-configuration.properties file, located by default in the /netiq/idm/apps/ tomcat/conf directory. - 2 Change WorkflowService/SOAP-End-Points-Accessible-By-ProvisioningAdminOnly to false. - 3 Save and close the file.

 These are the methods that can be invoked by users without Provisioning Administrator credentials if the WorkflowService/SOAP-End-Points-Accessible-By-ProvisioningAdminOnly property is set to false: